joursler-Sunset/idunno.Authentication/src/idunno.Authentication.SharedKey/README.md

                        If-None-Match + "\n" +
                        If-Unmodified-Since + "\n" +
                        Range + "\n" +
-                       CanonicalizedResource
+                       CanonicalisedResource
 ```

-For example a GET request made to https://localhost/path/resource?a=1&a=2&b=1&A=3&c with a request content of `Content`, made on 1st January at midnight would product the following representation
+For example a GET request made to https://localhost/path/resource?a=1&a=2&b=1&A=3&c with a request content of `Content`, made on 1st January 2022 at midnight would product the following representation

 ```
 GET\n\n\n7\nmgNkuembtIDdJeHwKEyFVQ==\ntext/plain; charset=utf-8\nSat, 01 Jan 2022 00:00:00 GMT\n\n\n\n\n\n/path/resource\n:c\na:1,2,3\nb:1